6 Ways to Recover Permanently Deleted Files in Windows 10

 restore-deleted-file

 Method 3.
-Restore previous version of files in Windows
+Restore the previous version of files in Windows

 The Previous Versions feature is another accessible feature to bring back permanently deleted files.
-You need to activate File History or System Restore feature inadvance.
+You need to activate the File History or System Restore feature in advance.

 Step 1.
 Start File Explorer.
-Then, navigate to the folder where your permanently deleted files were previously saved.
+Then, navigate to the folder containing your permanently deleted files.

 Step 2.
 Right-click on the permanently deleted files and select Properties > Previous Versions.